 You have to bring a minimum of 20 items, or $50.00 worth.
-The minimum price per item is $2.00 with the exception of books.
+The minimum price per item is $2.50.
 You can group two or more items together to reach a higher amount and to print fewer tags.
 We have found that clothes from newborn to 3T sell better in sets, 4T and up sell better as separates.
-Check out our new Pricing Tips.

 You can price items above $50.00 at less than half price during 1/2 off day.
 For example you could price a carseat/stroller set at $100.00 regular, and at $70.00 during 1/2 off day.
 Please see further down the page for details on how to do this.

 All items should be cleaned and clothes should be ironed.
 All parts must be present.
 If your item has a couple of smaller parts (e.g. doll house with furniture) please put all the small parts in one zip-loc bag.

 Clothing on hangers must be hung with the top of the hanger facing left, making a question mark shape.
 Pin sets together on one hanger.
 Clothing items on hangers sell better.
 Small clothing items such as onesies, infant shirts, sleepers, etc. can be put in zip-loc bags on tables.
 Please have your items on hangers when you arrive, it will make the check-in process a lot quicker.
 We will have a limited amount of hangers available for sale for $0.25 each, for those whose clothes are not hung properly.

 You MUST wipe down your equipment such as high chairs, strollers, or other toys.